JamesKEbert/aries-vcx/vcx_framework/architecture.md

 - Specific - any given error must have a corresponding code/identifier such that an end user could provide the code and a developer could identify specifically where the issue occurred.
 - Errors should be statically defined - **DON'T** allow generic error messages to be supplied, as it's much harder for end-developers to handle all error cases, as they cannot `Match()` errors by dynamic messages. **DO** define errors as `enum`s to enable matching
 - The Framework should handle any dependency errors and then if appropriate provide a Framework specific error -- "Couldn't deserialize json" Serde dependency error gets handled/mapped and returned as "Couldn't process inbound DIDComm message" Framework error.
+Additionally, the original source of the error can be retrieved via .source().
+This provides a powerful way of providing context to the original issue, without just blindly wrapping and passing all errors up the chain.

 ### Error Types: